Nafis-Ahmed98/Patient-Survival/README.md

 # Patient-Survival
 Using Python, I developed a Machine Learning model using classification techniques such as Random Forest and SVM classifiers to predict a patient's survival status that have undergone breast cancer surgery.
+I then evaluated both models' performances to shortlist the better one.

 The dataset contains cases from a study that was conducted between 1958 and 1970 on the survival of patients who had undergone surgery for breast cancer.